mayan-edms/Mayan-EDMS/docs/topics/development.rst

     make livehtml

-The ``docs/_build/html`` directory will then contain an HTML version of the documentation.
+The generated documentation can be viewed by browsing to http://127.0.0.1:8000 or by browsing to the ``docs/_build/html`` directory.

 You can also generate the documentation in formats other than HTML.
+Consult the Sphinx_ documentation for more details.

 .. _`reStructured Text`: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://sphinx.pocoo.org